pjtunstall/almondala/README.md

   RUST_VERSION = "stable"
 ```

-But when I introduced wasm-op, it seemed more convenient to just build locally.
+But when I introduced wasm-opt, it seemed more convenient to just build locally.
 At some point, I may explore installing and caching wasm-opt in the Netlify build environment.
 Alternatively, I might look into using a custom Docker image to ensure a more controlled and consistent build environment.